bmndc/nokia-leo/README.md

 - Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
 To override this, modify `keypad.js` in `keyboard.gaiamobile.org`, set `this.isT9Enabled=true` and priotise T9 in the typing mode list (kudos to [mrkisl in r/KaiOS Discord server])
 - Photos larger than 6000-by-4000 in size cannot be opened in the Gallery app due to restrictions in place preventing memory constraints.
 As a workaround, you can download [FabianOvrWrt's Explorer] and [mochaSoft Aps' Photo Zoom] from KaiStore to view them instead.
 - Built-in File Manager app doesn't show folders in the internal storage other than pre-configured ones (audio, music, photos, books, videos, DCIM, downloads, others).
 This is [hardcoded within its code] as a measure to hide system files (such as DIC files for storing added T9 words), but can be easily misused. *To browse the entire internal storage, use third-party file managers from KaiStore, or turn on Settings → Storage → USB Storage and connect to a computer.*
-- Built-in email, calendar and contact syncing function with Google account may completely fail at times.
-Use IMAP and import contacts instead.
+- Built-in email, calendar and contact syncing with Google account may completely fail at times.
+You should use IMAP and import contacts instead.
-	- In December 2021, in order to [replace the expired Let's Encrypt root certificate DST Root CA X3 with the newer ISRG Root X1], KaiOS Technologies issued a Service Update over KaiStore to all active KaiOS devices.
-This caused the Contacts app on various phones, notably HMD/Nokia KaiOS phones and Alcatel MyFlip 2, to [freeze on open].
-In some reported cases, apps such as E-Mail, Calendar and Settings failed to work as well, and Google accounts set up in the Settings app couldn't be removed.
-This was later classified as a bug of Google account syncing feature, and affected people were advised to wipe their devices as a fix.
+	- In December 2021, in order to [replace the expired Let's Encrypt root certificate DST Root CA X3 with the newer ISRG Root X1], KaiOS Technologies issued a Service Update via KaiStore to all active KaiOS devices.
+This caused the Contacts app on some phones, notably HMD/Nokia KaiOS phones and Alcatel MyFlip 2, to [freeze on open].
+In some cases, apps such as E-Mail, Calendar and Settings freezed as well, and Google accounts configured in the Settings app couldn't be removed.
+As a fix, people were advised to factory reset their affected devices.
-	- T9 search in Contacts app is missing.
-For those missing the feature, there's a port called [FastContact] by Luxferre that you can sideload to use as an alternative.
+	- *If you miss T9 fuzzy search in Contacts app, there's a port called [FastContact] by Luxferre that you can sideload to use as an alternative.*
 	- E-Mail app lacks many crucial enterprise features, such as OAuth2 secure sign-in.
-	- Speaking of built-in Calendar app, if you manage to opt for syncing your Google account with the phone, only the calendar *with your email address as its name* will sync.
+	- Speaking of built-in Calendar app, if you manage to sync your Google account with the phone, only the calendar *with your email address as its name* will sync.
-- You cannot change message notification tone or alarm tone on the phone outside the defaults provided.
+- You cannot change message alert tone or alarm tone on the phone other than the defaults provided.
 This is because both are not managed by the system, but by the Messages and Clock app themselves.
-	- To change them, you'll have to use ADB to pull `sms.gaiamobile.org` and `clock.gaiamobile.org` from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide] for instructions)
+To change them, you'll have to use ADB to pull `sms.gaiamobile.org` and `clock.gaiamobile.org` from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide] for instructions)
 - D-Pad shortcuts and app shortcuts in the carousel menu (when you press Left on the home screen) are not customizable. *The former has been addressed on later versions*, but to change them on this phone you'll have to edit `launcher.gaiamobile.org`.

-### WhatsApp-specific
-- (mostly 2720 Flip) Upon getting the confirmation code needed to set up WhatsApp, you may be indefinitely stuck at Connecting WhatsApp... regardless of whether you're on Wi-Fi/mobile data or had a SIM in.
-Some suggested that leftover pre-configuration files seem to have caused the issue and, in most cases, can be fixed with a factory reset.
-	- *[Temporarily putting your SIM in another phone to receive the code] may help as well.*
-- 8MB download/5MB upload limit: This is to avoid 'out of memory' errors with the nature of WhatsApp's end-to-end encryption.
-All things sent through the app's servers—including photos and videos—are encrypted on device.
-Decrypt them bit-by-bit would use too much memory for KaiOS devices, having only as much as 512MB of RAM.
-- Pairing account with the WhatsApp Web interface or desktop applications is NOT possible.
-This is because KaiOS cannot hold background processes or handle battery life well enough to sync decryption keys and mirrors messages & calls from the phone.
-	- Note that you cannot sign into another device, pair with WhatsApp Web and then sign into WhatsApp on KaiOS.
-This will cause the decryption keys to be renewed and all other devices to be logged off automatically.

 ## Secret codes
 *Tip: You can save these codes as contacts to dial later or as Speed Dial entries.
 When the phone suggests a saved code, you can press Call to activate the code's function.*